guardian/mobile-apps-article-templates/README.md

 * Pull down the branch which you are developing against
 * Follow the 'requirements' and 'developing' steps outlined above

-## IOS devs
+## Mobile apps devs
 * run `yarn build`
+* run `npm link`
-* Within the root of ios-live open the package.json and update the dependency "@guardian/mobile-apps-article-templates" to point towards "file:../mobile-apps-article-templates"
+* within the root of ios-live or android-news-app run `npm link @guardian/mobile-apps-article-templates`
-* next time you build using xcode it will use your local version of mobile-apps-article-templates
+* next time you build the app it will use your local version of mobile-apps-article-templates

-## Android devs
-* run `yarn sync` which will build the project, and move the build into the Android

 ## Yarn scripts
 Yarn will provide the following services: